multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 php -S localhost:8000
 ```

-Now open your browser and go to `localhost:8000`.
+Now open your browser and go to `localhost:8000` + `/` + your fie name
-You will see the files you have in the folder!
+You will see the file!
 Other devices on your local network will be able to see the same.
-To access the folder you will just need to replace "localhost" with the IP address of your mac.
-To see the IP address Option click on your wifi icon in the top right menu bar!

 [https://www.php.net/manual/en/features.commandline.webserver.php](https://www.php.net/manual/en/features.commandline.webserver.php)